PuffinKwadraat/MultiCube-Public/README.md

 ### Joining our Minecraft Servers

 Most servers are just like any other public server fully joinable.
 But we have a couple of servers that have Mods.
 Like discribed above (General Information) you have to download them.
 If you want to know what servers have Mods, contact our support team.
+You can also check [here](https://github.com/PuffinKwadraat/MultiCube-Public/tree/main/Minecraft%20Servers/Child%20Servers).
+Only Child servers can have Mods, MultiCube does not have any Mods.

 ### Ranks and Roles

 If you want to apply for a Rank and/or Role, please fill in the [form](https://forms.gle/pabpqPiWeBp9aZ2a8).
 Note that for Roles like 'Builder' or 'Redstoner' aren't available for apply.
 These roles can be obtained by showing off you skill.
 If you want to be 'Redstoner', you have to be good with Redstone.
 If you want to be 'Builder', you have to be good with building stuff etc. If you are filling in the form, please tell us the truth.
 You can upload a picture of anything you have build and show us something.
 This isn't required, but it does help.
 Be aware though that we can't have 100 Admins for example, so check if the Ranks/Roles aren't full.
 Also, if you want the Support Role/Rank, you have to be a longtime player and know how things work.
 You can't get such roles if you are playing for a day or 2.
 Support means helping people, so you have to know how things work around our community.

 ### Support and Help

 If you have questions about anything, you can contact our support team like said before.
 Check which people have the Support Role/Rank.
 Be polite and ask anything you'd like!
 If there's anything that can be done better/on another way or have suggestions, you can talk to people with Support Role.
 Please, be clear about what you'd like to see change, so we can get to work if we agree.

 ### Donate

 All of our services are free.
 We do not get payed.
 Because of this, support is greatly appreciated.
 You can support us via Ko-Fi.
 You can one-time donate, or become a Supporter.
 Supporters will receive benefits and other exclusive cool stuff.
 On Ko-Fi, you can also find our temporary webshop.
 We will move everything when our own website is done.
 Here is the link to our page:

 - [Ko-Fi](https://ko-fi.com/multicubecommunity)